mmore500/emscripten/site/source/docs/api_reference/Filesystem-API.rst

   :param callback: A notification callback function that is invoked on completion of the synchronization.
 If an error occurred, it will be provided as a parameter to this function.

+.. js:function:: FS.chdir(path)

+  Sets the current working directory.

+  :param string path: The path name for the new directory node.

 .. js:function:: FS.mkdir(path, mode)

   Creates a new directory node in the file system.
 For example: